stabilityprotocol/docs/docs/developers/ATM/token_gating.md

 ## Overview

 **Token Gating** in STABILITY refers to the system that allows transaction fees to be paid in multiple ERC-20 tokens instead of a single native coin.
-Unlike most blockchains, Stability has no native gas token – it doesn’t issue a built-in currency for fees​.
+Unlike most blockchains, STABILITY has no native gas token – it doesn’t issue a built-in currency for fees​.
 Instead, users can choose a supported ERC-20 token to pay fees, and validators choose which of those tokens they will accept as payment.
 This design effectively “decentralizes” the native token, making approved tokens function as gas currency.

 The economic rationale is to improve usability and composability: projects can have their own token or stablecoins cover transaction fees, eliminating the need for a separate gas coin.
 This enables a form of native token abstraction – from a user’s perspective, they pay gas in a token they already hold (e.g. USDC), rather than acquiring a separate coin, or interfacing with STABILITY directly.
 It also permits a public mempool despite multi-token fees: STABILITY globally whitelists which tokens validators can accept for fees, so nodes only propagate transactions paying with approved tokens.
 By gating the mempool to accepted tokens, STABILITY prevents spam transactions with worthless tokens while still letting users and dApps benefit from flexible fee payment.